 2. Reporting: Basic Reports vs. Advanced Reports

-When it comes to reporting, MonsterInsights and Analytify offer Google Analytics dashboard for WordPress.
+When it comes to reporting, MonsterInsights and Analytify both offer a Google Analytics dashboard for WordPress.
 You can easily view your reports in the backend and don’t have to switch between tabs or windows.

-But there are major differences between both the plugin’s reporting features.
+But there are major differences between the plugins’ reporting features.
 Analytify shows basic stats from Google Analytics and displays them neatly.
-MonsterInsights takes reporting one step further and shows stats that’s not possible by default in Google Analytics.
+MonsterInsights takes reporting one step further and shows stats that aren’t possible by default in Google Analytics.

-You’d have to manually set up advanced tracking, such as creating goals or setting up events, to view additional data.
-But with MonsterInsights, you get these features out of the box and can view the reports in your WordPress dashboard.
+With Analytifiy, you’d have to manually set up advanced tracking, such as creating goals or setting up events, to view additional data.
+But with MonsterInsights, you get several advanced event reports out of the box and can view them in your WordPress dashboard.

 Here’s what Analytify reports look like:

 As you can see, you get basic stats about your website.
 You can see the number of visitors, their average time on site, bounce rate, and more.

 In MonsterInsights, you get more details about your site’s performance.
 Let’s look at the different MonsterInsights reports.

 The Overview report shows all the basic yet important stats for your website, just like Analytify.
 But in addition to basic stats, you get more information that you need to make marketing decisions.

 For instance, you can view the top referrals that send traffic to your website.
 This helps you measure your marketing efforts and open new opportunities to form partnerships or submit a guest post.

 And you can also view your top posts and pages that get the most visits.
 Using this information, you can see which content people like, so you can create more posts on similar topics.